-The buoyancy chamber or tube is "U" shaped with rounded airtight cones in the same material, ensuring complete safety and seaworthiness.
+The buoyancy chamber or tube is "U" shaped with rounded airtight cones created with the same material, ensuring complete safety and seaworthiness.
 AB uses large tubes for each boat size to increase payload capabilities and to give you a dry ride.
-In addition, each tube is "U" shaped and sized proportionately to the boats hull dimensions which maximises internal space.
+In addition, each tube is "U" shaped and sized proportionately to the boat's hull dimensions in order to maximise internal space.

 The bottom of your AB boat is made out of aluminium or fibreglass, providing you with unsurpassable seaworthiness.
-Models DLX & VST contain a pre-fitted marine grade aluminium fuel tank, and some DLX & VST models an underdeck freshwater tank.
+Models DLX & VST contain a pre-fitted marine grade aluminium fuel tank, and some DLX & VST models feature an underdeck freshwater tank.